survivejs/webpack-book/manuscript/packages/02_authoring.md

 babel ./lib --out-dir ./dist-modules
 ```

-The command will walk through the `./lib` directory and output to `./dist-modules` a processed file for each module it encounters.
+The command walks through the `./lib` directory and writes a processed file to `./dist-modules` for each module it encounters.

 Since running that command each time you publish is tedious, you can set up a `prepublish` hook like this: